BuddytheRat/tree-editor/README.md

 ## ToDo
 + ~~Nodes should be draggable.~~
   - Save X and Y to editData when dropped.
-+ Add buttons to context menu.
++ Add functionality to context menu buttons.
-  - New button to place new node at menu position.
-  - Think of more buttons.
 + Save to JSON file.
 + Load from JSON file.
 + Add node color option to node editor.